Summer in Sweden

 Image credits: Abisko Mountain Lodge

 Swedish Lapland in the summer

 Swedish Lapland is very much a region of contrasts, which is most evident in its seasons – long dark winter with minus temperatures and polar nights, versus the bright sunny days of summer and the Midnight Sun.

-Whilst locals do fully embrace the winter season with husky-pulled sleds, snowshoes and snowmobiles, summer sees a great love of the outdoors as people fully embrace the lengthy daylight hours enjoying festivals, BBQs, hiking, canoeing and swimming.
-Sweden's northerly position not only offers almost 24 hour daylight, but you can expect steady temperatures and low humidity to make your stay all the more pleasant.
+Whilst locals do fully embrace the winter season with husky-pulled sleds, snowshoes and snowmobiles, summer sees a great love of the outdoors as people fully embrace the long daylight hours enjoying festivals, BBQs, hiking, canoeing and swimming.
+Sweden's northerly position not only offers almost 24-hour daylight, but you can expect steady temperatures and low humidity to make your stay all the more pleasant.

 Locals in Lapland have long been big on their leisure time and have always taken full advantage of the beautiful landscapes which surround them.
 Most people will own a summer cottage and as soon as the days start to lengthen they will flock to them and embrace the joy of midsummer.About Summer in Sweden

 Embracing the summer

-In Swedish Lapland we feature a handful of carefully-crafted trips that enable you to experience all that Sweden has to offer during the summer months.
+In Swedish Lapland, we feature a handful of carefully-crafted trips that enable you to experience all that Sweden has to offer during the summer months.
 The summer activities on offer are designed to allow you to make the most of the Midnight Sun and the extended daylight hours.

 Magical Midnight Sun